USAFA-ECE/ece382/_sources/Assignments/project.md

 1. When the robot reaches the designated `home area`, it should come to a complete stop before making any contact with the wall.
 1. Upon successfully reaching home, your robot is expected to exhibit alternating flashes of red and blue LEDs, with each color lasting 0.5 seconds.
 No delays or loops are allowed.
 1. Your robot is free to navigate the maze at any speed.
-1. Your robot begins the exploration without prior knowledge of the maze.
+1. Your robot begins the exploration without prior knowledge of the maze, except for knowing the Home and starting coordinates, as well as the initial heading of North.
 1. The coordinates of `Home` are identified at the origin (0,0), with the starting position fixed at (360, 0) in millimeters.
 Your robot is aware of both Home and starting position coordinates.
 You have the flexibility to modify these coordinates as needed.

     ```{image} ./figures/Project_Level1_Maze.png